helenarichie/helenarichie.github.io/_posts/2021-11-29-Cholla's-New-Dust-Model.md

 The sputtering timescale \\( \tau_\text{sp} \\) depends only on gas temperature, and decreases as gas temperature increases.
 In this model, dust sputters away exponentially over time until it has been depeleted entirely.

 # Model Testing
+To test this model, I wanted create a Python version of the numerical method I'll be applying to these equations in Cholla.
+This was simply the forward-Euler method, with
+\\( \rho_{n+1}=\rho_n+dt\cdot f(\rho_n, t) )\\

-To test this model, I'm creating a Python version of the numerical solutions to the differential equations we're using to model the processes of gas-phase metal accretion and thermal sputtering shown above.
-The sputtering equation has a simple analytic solution that we can compare with our numerical solution, as is shown below.
+where \\(f(\rho_n, t))\\ is the right hand side of the accretion or sputtering differential equations given above.
+The sputtering equation has a well-known analytical solution, so we were able to compare the numerical and analytical solutions directly, as is shown in the following figure:

 ![Sputtering Analytic Solution](/assets/img/posts/sputtering_numerical.png)